- We are members of the Episcopal Church, a denomination striving imperfectly and sincerely to offer Jesus’ radical hospitality to all.

 - Jesus taught love of God and love of neighbor as the most important commandments.
 When we create a safe environment for everyone, we honor His teaching.

 Here’s what to expect…

 Sunday is traditionally when Episcopalians gather for worship.
 The principal weekly worship service is the Holy Eucharist, also known as: the Lord’s Supper, Holy Communion, or Mass.
-In most Episcopal churches, worship is accompanied by the singing of hymns, and in some churches, much of the service is sung.
+In St. Mark’s worship is accompanied by the singing of hymns.

 Liturgy and Ritual

 Worship in the Episcopal Church is said to be “liturgical,” meaning that the congregation follows service forms and prays from texts that don’t change greatly from week to week during a season of the year.
 This sameness from week to week gives worship a rhythm that becomes comforting and familiar to the worshipers.

 The Holy Eucharist